cjyuan/cyf-notes/ITP-Onboarding-PR.md

 Both of your PRs do not yet have a "Needs review" label.
 Without the label, volunteers will not recognise them as being "ready to be reviewed".

 ### Suggestion
-After you have made all the changes, try asking AI for possible improvements in terms of semantic, accessibility, typo, and consistency.
+After you have made all the changes, share your code to an AI tool and ask it to review your code in terms of semantic, accessibility, typo, and consistency.
 It can often help us catch errors, improve consistency, and reinforce best practices.

 ---